nicoschuldt/todoterm/README.md

-# Terminal Tasks
+# ToDo Term

-A minimalist task and time tracking application with a terminal-inspired interface.
+A terminal-inspired task and time tracking application with a minimalist interface.

 ## Features